 In-person interviews in the applicant’s home country are common for jobs in Japan and are commonly conducted in major cities in the US, UK, Canada and Australia.
 A teaching demonstration may be incorporated into the interview process.

 PLEASE NOTE: International TEFL Academy Nicaragua does not assign placements and you will interview for positions yourself.
 This means that you are in full control of who you speak with and which job offer you accept.
 While it may make you feel nervous not to have a job “set up”, it is best to have full control of the job, school, location and environment that will suit your needs.

 In your international teaching experience there will be the opportunity to work with an unlimited variety of students.
 English as second/foreign language is in high demand and you will find that the demand is growing worldwide.
 English students come from a variety of backgrounds with just as many varieties of educational backgrounds.
 You may find yourself working in corporate America training CEOs or in a small village working with minors or at-risk youth.
 Depending on where you choose to teach, you will be pleasantly surprised by the students you will encounter.

-Typically, graduates teach children in Nicaragua at Bilingual schools located throughout the country.
+Typically, graduates teach children in Nicaragua and adults located throughout the country.
 Because these schools offer more traditional working hours, it just so happens that most people work at these schools.
 If you are looking to teach adults, there are private language centers located throughout the country as well, and they typically have classes evenings and weekends to cater to working professionals.
 There is also the ability to teach adults at universities, however these hours are more sporadic, and not as popular with our graduates.